-Considerations for "flipping" the classroom
+Considerations for "Flipping" the Classroom

 "Flipping" the classroom requires a considerable amount of thought, planning, and (re)design (EDUCAUSE, 2012).
-However, while it may take significant time and energy, the research (as noted above) demonstrates that if done thoughtfully, "flipping" your classroom can be well worth the effort for you and your students.
+However, while it may take significant time and energy, the research (as noted above) demonstrates that if done thoughtfully, "flipping" your classroom can be well worth the effort for you and your students (Saichaie, 2020).
 Before embarking on the "flipped" endeavor, reflect on the following:

+Time intensivity

-Considerations Explanations Time intensivity "Flipping" the classroom involves carefully examining the learning objectives at multiple levels (department, course, unit, lesson) and the activities and assessments used to determine what and how students are learning.
+"Flipping" the classroom involves carefully examining the learning objectives at multiple levels (department, course, unit, lesson) and the activities and assessments used to determine what and how students are learning.
 Significant time must be devoted before the term towards developing materials like recorded lectures and online modules.
 Because of this, EDUCAUSE notes that the "flipped" model can be easy to get wrong.
 In order to avoid a failed experiment and a host of confused students, make sure you have plenty of time to devote towards planning and developing materials before you start.

+Teaching style

-For help with aligning objectives, see this resource from CEE's Program Assessment team.
-Teaching style Adopting a "flipped" model requires an adaptation of teaching style.
+Adopting a "flipped" model requires an adaptation of teaching style.
 Instructors considering this approach should reflect on their style and how that will change in both the "flipped" material and during class time.
 The instructor's role will change significantly with the "flipped" model and promoting instructor "presence" is a key consideration.
+For more on "presence" in flipped classes, see our resource on "Hybrid and Online Learning."

+Class time

-For more on "presence" in flipped classes, see this resource from EdTech Commons.
-Class time With the content delivery handled outside of class, instructors should think about how they will spend class time and generate student buy-in.
+With the content delivery handled outside of class, instructors should think about how they will spend class time and generate student buy-in.
 Many active learning strategies exist, such as problem-based learning, cooperative learning, and group work.
 Many of these strategies align with popular learning activities, including: case studies, debates, and simulations.

+Assessment

-For strategies on implementing active learning activities in the classroom, see this resource from EdTech Commons, Parts 1 and 2 of this resource series, as well as our series titled " Activating your Lecture. " Assessment Proponents of the "flipped" model suggest that students be assessed on the video/reading segments of the pre-class materials.
+Proponents of the "flipped" model suggest that students be assessed on the video/reading segments of the pre-class materials.
 In essence, what will the students do while they watch the video, or right after viewing a lecture?
 Short quizzes are an example of ways for students and instructors to determine how well the material was understood.
-These types of assessments may also help instructors shape the inclass time (i.e., mini lecture on challenging topics, review concepts).
+These types of assessments may also help instructors shape the in-class time (i.e., mini lecture on challenging topics, review concepts).
 Other, less formal options exist as well, such as creating a backchannel for discussion via social media (e.g., Twitter) or through the course management system (e.g., Canvas).
 Regardless of approach, this type of assessment will help determine if students viewed the material prior to class.
-For more quick in- and out-of-class assessment activities, see PARTS 1 and 2 of this series, as well as our series titled "Encouraging Student Motivation." activities, see PARTS 1 and 2 of this series, as well as our series titled "Encourag